HL7/codex-radiation-therapy/input/pagecontent/index.md

 * Prescribing, elaborating, and managing RT treatment
 * Documenting delivered RT treatment

+One usage of CodeX RT is the implementation of the integration profiles defined by the ([IHE-RO](https://www.ihe-ro.org/)) Exchange of Radiotherapy Summaries ([XRTS](https://www.ihe-ro.org/doku.php?id=doc:profiles:xrts)) Supplement.
+The XRTS specification defines use cases, actors, roles, and transactions for a narrower scope of those specific integration use cases.

 ### Example Scenarios
 #### Scenario 1:
 A radiation oncologist generates a patient's RT "end-of-treatment" summary within the ROIS after treatment is complete.
 The patient's summary information is pushed, via a FHIR API, to a receiving FHIR repository (e.g., a cloud-based repository or another repository that can be accessed by other vendors).
 Next, a vendor system accesses the FHIR repository via a FHIR API call to retrieve the patient's RT "end-of-treatment" information.
 Once the information has been retrieved, the vendor system can store, share, reuse, and display the standardized information however necessary/most useful.